dwyl/learn-elixir/README.md

 This uses the inbuilt function `is_function` which checks to see if the parameter passed is a function and returns a bool.

-Anonymous functions are closures and as such they can access variables that are in scope when the function is defined.
+Anonymous functions are closures (_named_ functions are not) and as such they can access variables that are in scope when the function is defined.
-You can define a new anonymous function that uses the `add` anonymous function we have previously defined
+You can define a new anonymous function that uses the `add` anonymous function we have previously defined:

 ```elixir
 iex> double = fn a -> add.(a, a) end